10 TOP TIPS FOR PAIN MANAGEMENT

 5. Apply heat or ice

-Hot or cold compression packs applied to the area can be a really effective way to get some short term pain relief and muscle relaxation.
+Hot or cold compression packs applied to the area can be a really effective way to get some short-term pain relief, control local inflammation and soothe tight muscles.
 You can buy these packs at most local pharmacies however a hot water bottle or a bag of frozen peas wrapped in a towel work just as well.

 6. Sleep with a pillow between your knees

-Many patients find that sleeping with a pillow between the knees during episodes of lower back pain can reduce pain and help them to get a better nights sleep.
-The pillow supports the top leg and stops you from over rotating in the lower back and pelvis as you sleep.
+Many patients find that sleeping with a pillow between the knees during episodes of back pain can reduce their symptoms and help them to get a better night’s sleep.
+The pillow supports the top leg and corrects spinal alignment, stopping you from over rotating in the lower back and pelvis as you sleep.

 7. Avoid heavy or awkward lifting

-If your back is feeling a little ropey and out of sorts its common sense to treat your body kindly during this time.
-Heavy lifting and lifting in awkward positions will place an additional load on your spine and the supporting structures which may be vulnerable if your are already experiencing back pain.
+If your neck, back, shoulder, hip (etc) is feeling a little ropey and out of sorts its common sense to treat your body kindly during this time.
+Heavy lifting and lifting in awkward positions will place an additional load on your spine and the supporting structures which may be vulnerable if you are already experiencing back pain.
 Try to avoid this for the time being as it may aggravate your condition.

 8. Do not 'google it'